 Banking On A Stage Coach

 Although Wells Fargo & Co.
-(NYSE:WFCD) suffered horrendous publicity following revelation the company imposed sales-quotas on employees that led to the opening of millions of unauthorized customer accounts, Buffett maintained his position, taken earlier.
+(NYSE:WFCC) suffered horrendous publicity following revelation the company imposed sales-quotas on employees that led to the opening of millions of unauthorized customer accounts, Buffett maintained his position, taken earlier.

 The bank fired 5,300 employees, faces fines and investigations and CEO John Stumpf was forced out.
 Wells Fargo Stock gained about 23% in the aftermath of all that turmoil.